 The National Council on Alcoholism and Drug Dependence recently Spotlighted this webinar – read about it here.

 The series emphasized our findings from the research and interviews we have conducted while highlighting guest speakers who have proven success in this area.
 This series was intended to bring together an audience that consists of professionals from the field of prevention and prominent faith community leaders.
-Click here to visit the website for the Webinar series.

 Speaking on “Why Faith & Prevention?” is guest speaker Karen Hall from Kentucky.
 Karen has worked as a professional in the field of substance abuse prevention for over 15 years, and for the last four years has served as the Kentucky Faith-Based Prevention Enhancement Site Manager.
 In addition to her prevention background, Karen has a master’s degree in Theological Studies.
 She is a wife, mother and grandmother who truly believes that “prevention works, treatment is effective and people can and do recover.”
 Read more here.